openstack/manila/doc/source/devref/launchpad.rst

 Technical support (Answers)
 ---------------------------

-Manila uses Launchpad Answers to track Manila technical support questions.
-The Manila Answers page is at https://answers.launchpad.net/manila.
+Manila uses Launchpad Answers to track manila technical support questions.
+The manila Answers page is at https://answers.launchpad.net/manila.

 Note that the `OpenStack Forums`_ (which are not hosted on Launchpad) can also